bcgov/data-publication/pages/dsg_bcgw_layer_file_presentation.md

 **Field Visibility**:

 + You can choose not to show extraneous fields such as system fields or fields not needed for a certain presentation layer.
 Do this cautiously, as it is not always easy to predict who may want to see attributes for their purposes.
-+ Certain Fields should always have their visibility turned off:
++ Certain fields should always have their visibility turned off:
    + SHAPE.AREA or GEOMETRY.AREA - these will only show 0.0 values, instead use the field FEATURE_AREA_SQM
    + SHAPE.LEN or GEOMETRY.LEN - these will only show 0.0 values, instead use the field FEATURE_LENGHT_M
-   + SE\_ANNO\_CAD\_DATA - this is a system field required for ESRI products to read SDO Geometry datasets.
+   + SE_ANNO_CAD_DATA - this is a system field required for ESRI products to read SDO Geometry datasets

 **Field Aliases**:

-+ You must set all visible field names to Title Case with user-friendly names.
++ You must set all visible field names to Title Case with user-friendly names
-+ Use full words (and spaces instead of underscores).
++ Use full words (and spaces instead of underscores)

 **Examples of Field Aliases**: